thesteve0/fiftyone-getting-started/6_clean_labels.md

 sample

 # Now we can select a sample from the code and have it show up in the UI
+# NOTE: UUIDs for images are not persistent between dataset loads.
+Each time you create the sample it will get a new
+# UUID.
+Therefore, this UUID will not work.
+Go grab another UUID from the image and paste it here
 session.select_samples(["6773012fa08cade6ec7e44e1"])
 # Go look in the app